 Tip 4.
 Evaluate your diet.

-Next, let’s talk about an easy lifestyle change that may affect whether or not your ostomy smells strongly.
+Next, let’s talk about an easy lifestyle change that may help ostomy odor control.
 Some foods and beverages can create more gas or cause a stronger odor in your urine or stool output.

 Foods and beverages that may affect ostomy smells or increase gas include: